Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 Radio button fields allow the form designer to define a set of options a form filler must choose from.
 This list can be a manually entered set of options or it can read from a REST service.

 The advanced properties for a manual radio button field allow for a set of options to be entered with a `name` and `id` for each option set.
-Selecting the radio next to an option will set it as the default value.
+You can change the position of the radio buttons by dragging them into the order you want them to appear.
+You can also set if you want your radio buttons aligned vertically or horizontally.

 The advanced properties for a REST radio button field are: